Search

 Flavor Variations for Cooking Chickpeas

 Mexican-Inspired Chickpeas: Add cilantro stems, dried or fresh chilies (like guajillo or jalapeño), tomato, and lime peel to your cooking water.
-These flavors are perfect for tacos, tostadas, grain bowls, or enchilada-style dishes.
+Best for: tacos, tostadas, grain bowls, or enchilada-style dishes.

 Asian-Inspired Chickpeas: Infuse the broth with sliced ginger, scallion whites, a splash of Shaoxing wine or rice vinegar (added after cooking), and a dash of tamari or soy sauce.
-Great for rice bowls, stir-fries, or noodle salads.
+Best for: rice bowls, stir-fries, or noodle salads.

 Indian-Spiced Chickpeas: Use whole cumin seeds, turmeric, fresh ginger, green chilies, cilantro stems, and chopped tomato.
-These warming spices bring out the best in chickpeas, making them shine in dals, stews, or grain-based salads.
+These warming spices bring out the best in chickpeas.
+Best for: chana-style curries, dals, stews, or grain-based salads.

 Recipes to Use Your Cooked Chickpeas